5 benefits you need from a travel credit card in 2023

 Primary rental coverage

 Primary rental coverage can be an invaluable benefit if you’re involved in an accident.
-Many credit cards do offer it free of charge, including:
+Many credit cards do offer it as a card benefit, including:

 Trip interruption insurance can give you peace of mind if you’ve booked an expensive trip and can’t complete it.
 Many credit cards offer trip interruption coverage, which will reimburse you for any unused portions of your journey.